Xue-Su/Xue-Su.github.io/_gallery/gallery.md

 {% include base_path %}

-In my spare time, I enjoy hiking in the nature, playing pickleball, knitting, cooking and baking.
-I recently took up photography as a hobby.
-When I have more time I like traveling around the world to go sightseeing and experience different culture and food.
-Below are some selected photos taken during my traveling in recent years.
+In my spare time, I enjoy hiking in nature, playing pickleball, cooking and baking.
+I have recently started learning photography as a hobby.
+When I have more time I like traveling around the world to go sightseeing and experience different cultures and foods.
+Below are some selected photos taken during my travels in recent years.

 <hr>